From Silos to Synergy: Ignite Team Collaboration with a Creative Art Exercise

 What is the value of using this model?

-If you are a trainer, it is important to know at which stage your training participants are because it would drive the kinds of information you make available, the kinds of practice sessions you build into your training class and the kinds of tests you provide for them to measure their progress.
-A pre-test or exercise can often help determine the level of awareness and knowledge that training participants have in the skills area(s) that you will be focusing on during the class.
+If you are a trainer, it is important to know at which stage your training participants are because it would drive the kinds of information you make available, the kinds of practice sessions you build into your training class, and the kinds of tests you provide for them to measure their progress.
+A pre-test or exercise can often help determine the level of awareness and knowledge that training participants have in the skills area(s) that they will be focusing on during the class.
 For example, a trainer may use more assessments to increase awareness if the class is at level 1 or the trainer may use more practical exercises and instructional sessions if the person is at level 2 or 3.

 As a mentor, it is important to understand not only the goals and development needs that a mentee would like to work on but also what his or her current level of competence is in that particular area.
 This knowledge helps you to provide helpful guidance to help him or her reach the next level of competence.

-As a leader of a department or a function, you will likely have people within your group or team that are at different levels of competence.
-Situational Leadership will be required from you as you assign tasks, delegate or provide feedback to each person focusing on the level of competence that he or she is at for that particular skill set that is needed.
+As a leader of a department or a function, you will likely have people within your group or team who are at different levels of competence.
+Situational Leadership will be required from you as you assign tasks, delegate, or provide feedback to each person focusing on the level of competence that he or she is at for that particular skill set that is needed.

 Note 1: